SmallSatGasTeam/CubeWorks/README.md

 2. Flash image onto 8GB micro SD card
 3. Run image on Raspberry Pi Zero W
 4. Log in (email coordinator@gas.usu.edu if you do not have the login password)
-5. Run "./install.exe"
+5. Run `./install.exe`
-6. Use "htop" and check to see in main flight logic is running
+6. Use `htop` and check to see in main flight logic is running

 ### MANUAL Installation Process (How the CubeWorks Image was created)
 1. Image a Raspberry Pi with Raspbian lite and boot the Pi